 Don't forget the basic rules of the English language.
 First of all, some sites limit the number of characters you can use in a message.
-Tight, well thought out and concise writing will prevent you from seeming long-winded while still letting you get your message across.
+Writing well prevents you from seeming long-winded while still letting you get your message across.
 There are two reasons this is important.
-You don't want people to misunderstand what you're saying, and a lot of employers value employees with good written communication skills.
+You don't want people to misunderstand what you are saying, and a lot of employers value employees with good written communication skills.

 To further reiterate on grammar and spelling, employers have a lot of well-qualified candidates from which to choose.
-They use alternate criteria (like writing skills) to narrow their choice.
+So, they use alternate criteria (like writing skills) to narrow their choice.
 To avoid being eliminated from consideration on a technicality, review EVERYTHING you say and do.
-Use a dictionary or website like dictionary.com or Google to check your spelling.
-If you're not sure something you're about to post makes sense grammatically, have someone else check it or copy and paste it into a software program (i.e., Microsoft Word) that checks grammar.
+Use a dictionary or a Web site like dictionary.com or Google.com to check your spelling.
+If you're not sure something you are about to post makes sense grammatically, have someone else check it or copy and paste it into a software program (i.e., Microsoft Word) that checks grammar.
 The goal is to remain as appealing to employers as possible - almost all they can go by is what you have written.
 Even the smallest slip-up can cost you a chance at a job.

-Always double-check punctuation, grammar and organization before you hit send or submit.
+Always double-check punctuation, grammar, and organization before you hit send or submit!